Blog Home » 2035 Goals » Why it’s important to maintain Arizona’s forests

 Water’s journey from the forest floor to your front door

 Your water begins its journey in the forests as it makes its way through a system of watersheds.
 A watershed is an area of land where rainfall and snowmelt drain to a stream or reservoir.
-You might know our reservoirs as lakes.

 Healthy forests create a lasting water supply